ikbensiep/game1/readme.md

 - development: javascript
 - design: decent knowledge of [Inkscape](https://www.inkscape.org) and a little bit of knowledge of its xml/css editor(s)
 - checkout [the current issues](https://github.com/ikbensiep/game1/issues) or [project board](https://github.com/ikbensiep/game1/projects/1)

-## race gaem 1
-this is my first game ever, so please excuse the duct-tape-y look on some of the code lol